bosskabouter/volatalk/README.md

 Once a peer found another peer, no other services are needed for their communication during the existence of their WebRTC session.

-In order to find each other and establish these sessions, peers register on a [WebRTC signaling server](https://webrtc.org/).
-A reference implementation of such Peer Server is [PeerJS](https://peerjs.com/).
+In order to find each other and establish these sessions, peers register on a [PeerJS](https://peerjs.com/) signaling server.
 It can be installed anywhere and they offer a public [default instance](https://0.peerjs.com/).

 #### Peer ID